-Jay Kaplan, Director of the Roaring Brook Nature Center, gave an online presentation titled ‘Owls of Connecticut’ on February 16, 2022.
-Here is a summary of his talk.
+Jay Kaplan, Director of the Roaring Brook Nature Center, has given 2 presentations on the ‘Owls of Connecticut’.
+One on February 16, 2022, and the other on December 12, 2022.

 When do owls lay their eggs?